11 resources we recommend, along with some suggestions for effectively using them.

 This strategy is an easy, customizable (to your job specifications) way to get real-time notifications when new jobs matching your criteria are posted.
 Job alerts are available through many of the main job boards, LinkedIn, and companies.
-Apex has our own portal where you can sign up for alerts, our Talent Network, which you can join via http://itcareers.apexsystems.com/ .
+You can sign up for alerts using our Join Our Talent Network portal to learn about jobs and more.
 When applying for a position, help increase the chance that your resume will be seen by optimizing it for the role you’re applying for!
 You can do this organically by reviewing your resume against the key responsibilities and requirements of the job and adding more of the relevant pieces you’ve done, and/or you can use a Resume Optimization tool such as JobScan to give you pointers.

 3. Partner with Recruiters.